GoldenGnu/dokuwiki-plugin-evesso/README.md

 1. Open the wiki in your browser
 1. Logout *(if you're currently logged in)*
-1. Login via EVESSO on the character you want to be admin
+1. Login via EveSSO on the character you want to be admin
 1. Logout
 1. Login on a admin account
 1. Go to `Admin` > `User Manager`
 1. Click the eve character you want for the admin account
 1. Add the group `admin` and click `Save Changes`
-1. Logout and login with your EVESSO admin account
+1. Logout and login with your EveSSO admin account
 1. Go to `Admin` > `Configuration Settings`
 1. go to `Evesso` > `singleService` and select `EveOnline`
 :warning:
 This step can lock you out of the wiki.
-Make sure you're logged in on a EVESSO admin account and have a up-to-date backup of the wiki before you continue
+Make sure you're logged in on a EveSSO admin account and have a up-to-date backup of the wiki before you continue
 1. Save settings

 ## Access Control